dirtprotocol/dirtoracle/README.md

 * Can I create a datafeed for that uses custom sources?

   Yes - you can call the smart contract directly to create your own datafeeds with your own sources.
-We include instructions on getting setup for developing on the marketfeed here: https://github.com/dirtprotocol/dirtoracle/blob/master/README-dev.md.
+We include instructions on getting setup for developing on the datafeed here: https://github.com/dirtprotocol/dirtoracle/blob/master/README-dev.md.
 More details to close.

 * How is this different from Chainlink?